Prometheus-X-association/edge-computing/README.md

 The detailed description of the mock-API and its internal test cases can be found in the related [Readme](kubernetes/test/mock-api/README.md).

-The REST-API endpoints can be easily tested in the following two appraoches:
+The REST-API endpoints can be easily tested in the following two approaches:

 - Calling directly on the specific endpoint using e.g., ``curl`` and Python's ``json`` module.
 For example,